danielaparker/JsonCons.Net/doc_source/articles/JsonPath/Selectors.md

 ### Recursive descent selector (..)

-The recursive descent selector receives a JSON value as input.
+The recursive descent selector performs a select operation on a provided JSON value as follows:

-If its tail is null, it adds the value to the result list.
-Otherwise, it provides the value to its tail, and then proceeds as follows:
+- If its tail is null, it adds the value to the result list, and exits.
+Otherwise, it first provides the value to its tail, and continues as below.

-- If the value is a JSON array, it iterates over each item in the array, and recursively selects from each item.
+- If the provided value is a JSON array, it iterates over each item in the array, and recursively performs the select operation on each item.

-- If the value is a JSON object, it iterates over each property in the array, and recursively selects from the value of each property.
+- If the provided value is a JSON object, it iterates over each property in the object, and recursively performs the select operation on each property's value.

 Consider the JSON document
 ```